helpfulengineering/tool-slack-automation/onboarding-assistant/README.md

 # Onboarding assistant

 ⚠️ **Warning:** commits pushed to the `master` branch get automatically deployed to the production environment through AWS CodeBuild on the `he-sandbox2` account at the `us-east-1` region.
+If too many builds are done in a short timeframe, Serverless framework images may get throttled by Docker registry leading to rate exceeded errors.

 ## Common maintenance operations
 If you're in charge of updating this application and don't have prior